 Christian Healthcare Ministries – This is not traditional insurance, but rather a Christian-based method of sharing the costs with others around you.
-Each member pays a monthly premium, and then those funds are used to help members cover their healthcare costs.
+Each member pays a monthly premium and those funds are used to help other members cover their healthcare costs.

 The Marketplace – Finally, we have the Marketplace, which tends to be the route most early retirees take.
 For this reason, I want to expound upon how the Marketplace insurance really works.

 In March of 2010, the Affordable Care Act (sometimes called Obamacare) was passed with the goal of making health insurance more affordable.
 The law provides individuals and families with government subsidies (otherwise known as premium tax credits).
 This helps lower the costs for households with an income between 100% and 400% of the federal poverty line.
 As a reference, in 2022, 400% of the federal poverty level for a retired couple is $73,240.
 The federal government operates the Health Insurance Marketplace, or “the Marketplace” for short.
 This is an online service that helps you enroll for health insurance.
 You can access the Marketplace at HealthCare.gov.

 How does the Marketplace work?